Multichannel-nuclear-analysis/multichannel-nuclear-analysis.github.io/index.md

 <a name="example"/>
 ## Full tutorial on youtube

-Watch our comprehensive tutorial on how to use the Multi-Channel Nuclear Analysis plugin:
+Watch the comprehensive tutorial on how to use the Multi-Channel Nuclear Analysis plugin:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GKWkFDNUSdU" title="Multi-Channel Nuclear Analysis Tutorial" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Example Data Analysis with Python

-To help users get started with data analysis, we provide an example dataset with analysis code in Python.
+To help users get started with data analysis, I provide an example dataset with analysis code in Python.
 This demonstrates a typical workflow from raw data to visualization.

 ### Example Experiment